Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Beyond telomerase and melatonin, Epitalon influences gene expression broadly.
 Research shows it can activate 194 genes (some up to 6.61-fold) in mouse heart tissue, modulate circadian rhythm genes in human white blood cells, and induce chromatin remodeling in lymphocytes from elderly individuals.

-Khavinson’s theory is that aging involves progressive changes in gene expression, and small peptides like Epitalon act as epigenetic switches that restore more youthful patterns.
+Khavinson’s theory (and it’s elegant even if unproven) is that aging involves progressive changes in gene expression.
+Small peptides like Epitalon act as epigenetic switches, restoring more youthful patterns.
 Whether that’s exactly right is still being worked out, but the gene expression changes are measurable.

 Antioxidant Effects

 Epitalon increases superoxide dismutase, glutathione peroxidase, and glutathione-S-transferase while reducing lipid peroxidation.
 Some studies suggest its antioxidant capacity exceeds melatonin at comparable concentrations.
-Given that oxidative stress drives many aspects of aging, this rounds out the picture of why the peptide seems to have such broad anti-aging effects.
+Given that oxidative stress drives many aspects of aging, this is another piece of the puzzle.

 What Does the Research Actually Show?

-The evidence base for Epitalon is unusual.
-There’s a lot of it – over 100 papers – but almost all comes from Khavinson’s group in Russia.
+I’m going to be straight with you: the evidence base for Epitalon is unusual.
+There’s a lot of it, over 100 papers, but almost all comes from Khavinson’s group in Russia.
 That doesn’t invalidate the findings, but it means we’re still waiting for independent labs to replicate the key results.

 Human Studies